-An item, object, or monument designed or adapted to commemorate or honor the memory of a person, place, idea, or event that occurred in the past.
+n item, object, or monument designed or adapted to commemorate honor the memory of a person, place, idea, or event that occurred in e past.

-Mobile Set-Up
+obile Set-Up

-A location that has been visually delineated for performances and has electricity and seating but does not have a full stage or permanent sound system.
+location that has been visually delineated for performances and as electricity and seating but does not have a full stage or permanent und system.

-Open Call
+oen Call

-A method of recruiting artists for a project by which any artist may submit qualifications, subject to any requirements established by the Arts Program.
+method of recruiting artists for a project by which any artist may bmit qualifications, subject to any requirements established by the ts Program.